ritwickrajmakhal/SmartBlobExplorer/README.md

   - Basic search
   - Paginated search
   - Get pagination information
-- **Update Index**: Manually trigger the indexer to update search results
 - **List Blobs**: View all blobs in a container or folder
 - **List Local Files**: View files in a local directory